bithuanglq/Unofficial_implementation_of_AsDDPG/readme.md

 __That is:__
 1. AsDDPG shorten the time of DDPG's convergence;
-2. In the limited episodes, DDPG's performance is lower than external controller.
+2. In the limited episodes, DDPG is not converged, and DDPG's performance is lower than external controller.

 # Run